linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

 `TokenReview` response.
 Kubernetes API sets the username to the pod name to which that token was attached.

-Only the identity component in Linkerd has the necessary API access to verify Tokens.
+Only the identity component in Linkerd has the necessary API access to verify tokens.
 Once a token is verified, the identity component issues a certificate for the proxy to use to communicate with other services.

-### Identity

-These service accounts are also used for identity of the client/server.
+### How does Linkerd provide workload identity?

+Linkerd takes a beautiful (in my mind) simplifying step here: the service accounts aren't just used to validate that the proxies are who they say they are, they're used as the *basis of the workload's identity itself*.
+This gives us a workload identity that is already tied to the capabilities granted to the pod, and means that we can provide mTLS without any additional configuration!
+This is the secret behind Linkerd's ability to provide on-by-default mTLS for all meshed pods.

-Whenever a meshed request is received or being sent, the relevant metrics also include the service account with which that peer was associated with.
+Whenever Linkerd established a mutual TLS connection between two endpoints, the identity exchanged is that of the service account on either side.
+This identity is even wired into Linkerd's metrics: whenever a meshed request is received or being sent, the relevant metrics also include the service account with which that peer was associated with.

-Here, is an example metric from the emojivoto example:
+Here is an example metric from the [emojivoto](https://linkerd.io/2/getting-started/)
+example:

 ```promql
 request_total{..., client_id="web.emojivoto.serviceaccount.identity.linkerd.cluster.local", authority="emoji-svc.emojivoto.svc.cluster.local:8080",  namespace="emojivoto", pod="emoji-696d9d8f95-5sj4j"} 14532